jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 * $F\ A = 1 + A \times A$
 * $F\ h = id + h \times h$.

-Observe that the mapping of the functor F for objects corresponds to the definition of the *pattern functor*:
+Observe that the mapping of the base functor F corresponds to the definition of the *pattern functor* defined as:

 ```
   data ExprF x = Val Int
                | Add x x
 ```

-The functor instance of `ExprF` also corresponds to the mapping of the functor for a morphism:
+In addition, the functor instance definition, in Haskell, of `ExprF` also corresponds to the behaviour of the base functor:

 ```
   instance Functor ExprF where